codecreatede/fyne-pacbiohifi/README.md

-# fyne-pacbiohifi
+# genomeprofiler-fyne

-a fyne application for pacbiohifi genome analysis
+- a fyne go application for genome profile and profiles all genomes

+Gaurav Sablok